EthChil/Big-Crete-Calculator/Documentation/Big Crete Project Notes/Design Journal.md

 - **new** Why does LSG 0->1 on the connector then HSG 3->0 ? idiot
 - **new** Add a petentiometer pad for tuning brightness
 - **new** to prevent human error on decoder add jumper to cut power, this will be helpful for debugging on the alchitry backpack
+- earlier from the journal stabilizers need to be considered which are PCB mounted

 - tested S6 LED and verified that all colours are working with, 68ohm resistor for current set it's fairly bright I'm not sure if the current needs to be increased further
 - measured 0.59V across 68ohm current set resistor meaning there is 8.67mA of current through the LED